re-data/re-data/README.md

 # Integrations

-We support all main data warehouses supported by dbt.
+We support almost all of the main data warehouses supported by dbt.
 We plan to add support for Spark (now officially supported by dbt).
-Other DBs *may* work, after installing  dbt extension for them.
-We currently not test re_data against those, so you you can do it at your own risk.

 <table>
 	<thead>